initOS/dob/doc/environment.md

   - HTTP_PORT ..
 Regular HTTP port.
 Default is `127.0.0.1:8069`.
   - HTTP_LONGPOLLING_PORT ..
 Longpolling port.
 Default is `127.0.0.1:8072`.
   - MAILHOG_PORT ..
 HTTP port of the mailsink.
 Default is `127.0.0.1:8025`.
+  - DATABASE_PORT ..
+Developer only access to the database.
+Default is `6543`.